signl4/docs/integrations/particle/particle.md

 Particle.publish("photon-motion", data, 60, PUBLIC);
 ```

-First, we assemble the date to become part of the webhook JSON data.
-And second, we send the date to the "photon-motion" Webhook we have created above.
+First, we assemble the data that will be included in the webhook JSON payload.
+Next, we send this data to the "photon-motion" webhook created earlier.

-This is it.
-You can now test your IoT scenario by simulating a motion.
-You will then receive an alert in your SIGNL4 app.
+That’s it!
+You can now test your IoT scenario by simulating motion.
+Once triggered, an alert will be delivered to your SIGNL4 app.

 You can find a sample in GitHub:
 [https://github.com/signl4/signl4-integration-particle](https://github.com/signl4/signl4-integration-particle)